 Planners dismissed objections that design proposals to redevelop garages in to a block of three storey houses were unconventional after residents complained it would be like looking at a ‘prison’ complex.

-Dozens of residents have objected to plans to replace 10 garages which sit at the rear of 42-50 Chipstead Avenue and border homes on Quadrant Road, with four detached houses built over two and three-storeys.
+Dozens of residents objected to plans to replace 10 garages which sit at the rear of 42-50 Chipstead Avenue and border homes on Quadrant Road, with four detached houses built over two and three-storeys.

 Residents on Chipstead Avenue and Quadrant Roads who will be affected by the development have described it “at best as being like a warehouse and at worst prison like.”

-“To deliver the developers’ desired unit size the proposed buildings end up being of an intrusive height of three storeys.
+Joseph and Margaret Scanlan, who are long term residents of Quadrant Road, said: “To deliver the developers’ desired unit size the proposed buildings end up being of an intrusive height of three storeys.

 “In addition to the impact of the excessive and looming height, the development would be located just 10.3metres from the back wall of our property, whereas Croydon’s ‘Suburban Design Guide’ sets out a minimum back-to-back separation of 18metres.”

 The garages are accessed by a narrow entrance between two existing houses and were originally the location of two houses, which were destroyed in a Second World War bombing raid.
 Residents say that the access to site should be at least 3 metres for emergency services to get through..

 In a letter to the council objectors say this is a measured response to a scheme that has “ignored” not only the council’s planning policies and standards, but also the consultative and advisory role of the London Fire Brigade.”

 Property owner and developer Omo Ayoade, has been prosecuted twice by Southwark Council for being a ‘negligent landlord’.